 Patches for NASM

-The NASM uses the GIT version control system.
-So we prefer to obtain well formatted patches which would be simply merged into the repo without much efforts.
+The NASM project uses the GIT version control system.
+We prefer receiving well-formatted patches that can be seamlessly merged into the repository with minimal effort.

 Signing your work